Move to: Previous Day

 Ordinary Time: July 9th

-Friday of the Fourteenth Week of Ordinary Time; Optional Memorial of St. Augustine Zhao Rong, priest and companions, Chinese martyrs
+Friday of the Fourteenth Week in Ordinary Time; Optional Memorial of St. Augustine Zhao Rong, Priest, and Companions, Martyrs

 » Enjoy our Liturgical Seasons series of e-books!